 Recognizing the transformative power of clean water, in 2012 , SHOFCO launched its water services with a 100,000-liter water tower in Kibera, built by Newman’s Own Foundation.
 In 2016, SHOFCO partnered with the Pentair Foundation to design and bring an innovative aerial water piping system to Kibera.
 In conjunction with SHOFCO, Pentair engineers designed, built and installed a modern water filtration system to treat water on site, doubling the volume of water that the system delivered to the Kibera community.
 The Safaricom Foundation later supported expansion of the project.

-This is the only such system in Kenya and SHOFCO is the largest organization providing clean water in the slums.
+This is the only such system in Kenya.
 SHOFCO’s system is gravity-driven and uses overhead pipes supported by concrete and metal poles to supply water to 24 water kiosks across Kibera.
 Not only do residents benefit from treated water, this has proved disruptive to the monopoly enjoyed by local vendors and reduced the price of a 20-litre water jerrycan by 60% from Sh5 to Sh2 ($0.05 cents to $0.02 cents).

 In 2018 alone, our clean water system provided water to more than 19,000 people and their households.
 Inspired by the success of our system in Kibera, we are thrilled to again have support from the Pentair Foundation to replicate our water system in a second slum, Mathare.

 Mathare is one of the oldest slums in Nairobi, with roughly 400,000 people living in highly vulnerable conditions.
 Most homes are made of mud and iron sheets and residents lack basic services such as affordable clean water, good sanitation and hygiene, decent and affordable housing and electricity.
 Most survive on less than a dollar per day in highly crowded conditions, braving gang violence and surroundings littered with putrid matter.